huggingface/accelerate/examples/README.md

         accelerate config  # This will create a config file on each server accelerate launch ./nlp_example.py  # This will run the script on each server
         ```
-    * With PyTorch launcher only
+    * With PyTorch launcher only (`torch.distributed.launch` can be used in older versions of PyTorch)
         ```bash
         python -m torchrun --nproc_per_node 2 \
             --use_env \